michaelroland/kolab-admin-helpers/README.md

 # Collection of tools for Kolab administration

-This repository contains a collection of various helper scripts for administration tasks that are not too well supported by Kolab.
+This repository contains a collection of various helper scripts for administration tasks that are not too well supported by [Kolab](https://kolab.org/) and its underlying components.

 ## GET LATEST SOURCE